When my new, pregnant neighbor noticed my “PAUSE” button on the refrigerator door, she gave me a strange look.

 There are many tools to help yourself and your children learn emotional awareness and regulation skills.
 The PAUSE button is but one.

-If you’d like to learn more about flipping your lid, the Positive Discipline take on “Time Outs,” and tools your children can use to build emotional awareness and regulation skills, join me later this month for Peaceful Parents, Cooperative Kids: from conflict and chaos to cooperation and calm, an 8-week Parenting with Positive Discipline series via Zoom.
+If you’d like to learn more about flipping your lid, the Positive Discipline take on “Time Outs,” and tools your children can use to build emotional awareness and regulation skills, join me for Peaceful Parents, Cooperative Kids: from conflict and chaos to cooperation and calm, a Parenting with Positive Discipline series offered via Zoom or in-person in Oakland, CA.

 In this fun, interactive class you’ll also learn: